blzserdos/parafac2_microbiome/readme.md

         ```
     This will overwrite the pre-saved factors in the `analysis_results/models/FARMM/cp/R3/best_run.pkl` directory.

-3. In the `2_reproduce_results.ipynb` notebook, uncomment the cells under *Model selection* and re-run the notebook to generate figures using the re-fitted models.
+3. In the `2_reproduce_results.ipynb` notebook, uncomment the cells under *Model selection* in order to recompute the fit and FMS for the model selection results, and re-run the notebook to generate figures using the re-fitted models.

 ## Directory Structure